OpenNMS/oce-tools/README.md

 # OpenNMS Correlation Engine (OCE) Tools

 This repository contains a collection of tools and utilities to help develop, test, and validate the functionality of the OCE.

 # Building

 ## Requirements

-Before building ensure you have built and install the artifacts from the OCE project.
+Before building ensure you have built and installed the artifacts from the OCE project.

 ## Compiling